aodenis/CinnamonGestures/README.md

 Known Bug
 ---------

 This extension sometimes hangs and use 100% CPU.
-In this cases, restarting Cinnamon is a good way out.
+This should be fixed now, but this bug has shown itself resilient.
+In this case, restarting Cinnamon is a good way out.

 Roadmap
 -------

 A proper documentation for this extension will come in the next few days.
 Then :
 + A button to create new workspaces in workspace overview
-+ Dragging windows to other workspaces
++ Possibility to drag windows to other workspaces
-+ Four fingers down to see the desktop
++ Four fingers down to show the desktop
-+ Finished three finger window switching
++ Finish three finger window switching
 + Support for multiple display
++ Window titles
 + Many glitches and bugs to fix

 Contributing